by Jeffrey Dach MD

 Newsweek is a Desperate Mouthpiece for the Pharmaceutical Industry

 Five national consumer organizations have complained about Newsweek.
 They have charged Newsweek magazine with unethical journalism in the promotion of the drug industry’s agenda.
 Specifically, Newsweek ran a special edition, entitled Health for Life, paid for by the drug industry’s PhRMA.
 Newsweek promotes a biased drug agenda, all the while pretending to be impartial and objective.
-This is truely deceptive.
+This is truly deceptive.

 Above left image: Where’s the Bread, Man?